 Historically, quarterly and annual results of operations have fluctuated due to changes in our business, our industry and the general economic and regulatory climate.
 We expect our future results of operations to vary significantly from quarter to quarter due to a variety of factors, many of which are beyond our control.
-For example, the COVID-19 pandemic has in the short-run, and may over the longer term, make our results of operations difficult to predict, especially for our credit-driven businesses.
-Furthermore, changes in monetary or fiscal policy as the result of the pandemic or otherwise may have consequences to our businesses, including our credit-driven businesses, which are unprecedented or otherwise difficult to predict.
+For example, the COVID-19 pandemic and the Russian-Ukraine military conflict have in the short-run, and may over the longer term, make our results of operations difficult to predict, especially for our credit-driven businesses.
+Furthermore, changes in monetary or fiscal policy as the result of pandemics, military conflicts or otherwise may have consequences to our businesses, including our credit-driven businesses, which are unprecedented or otherwise difficult to predict.
 Our fluctuating results of operations could cause our performance and outlook to be below the expectations of securities analysts and investors, causing the price of our common stock to decline.
 Our business changes and evolves over time, and, as a result, our historical results of operations may not be useful to you in predicting our future results of operations.
 Factors that may increase the volatility of our results of operations include, but are not limited to, the following:

-- changes in client volume; - loss of or reduced demand by existing clients and agencies; - the availability and price of quality media; - consolidation of media sources; - seasonality; - development and implementation of our media strategies and client initiatives; - changes in our revenue mix and shifts in margins related to changes in our media, client, or corporate development strategies; - changes in interest rates; - changes in Internet search engine algorithms that affect our owned and operated and our third-party publishers' websites ability to attract and retain Internet visitors; and - · regulatory and legislative changes, or their interpretation or emphasis, in our and our clients' industries.
+- changes in client volume; - loss of or reduced demand by existing clients and agencies; - the availability and price of quality media; - · consolidation of media sources; - seasonality; - development and implementation of our media strategies and client initiatives; - changes in our revenue mix and shifts in margins related to changes in our media, client, or corporate development strategies;

+- changes in interest rates or increasing inflation; - an economic recession in the United States or other countries; - changes in Internet search engine algorithms that affect our owned and operated and our third-party publishers' websites ability to attract and retain Internet visitors; and - regulatory and legislative changes, including economic sanctions imposed on governments or other third parties in regions in which we, our third-party publishers or our clients operate, or their interpretation or emphasis, in our and our clients' industries.